 Only three shots separate the top-five teams after day one.

-April 14, 2016 by Steve Hill in Livewire with 0 comments
+April 14, 2016 by Steve Hill in Livewire, News with 0 comments

 Day one at the National Collegiate Disc Golf Championships is in the books, and Augusta University — already pinned as a favorite by competitors — holds a one shot lead after two rounds of team play.